|1676 Map noted "Green's Land"|

 In 1714, Indians attacked his Green’s Creek plantation, killing 40-year old Farnifold Green, one of his sons, a white servant and two African Americans.
 The plantation, house, stock of cattle and hogs, were plundered and entirely destroyed by the Indians.

-As noted in the nomination of this property to the National Register, of Green’s three surviving sons, James may have built “Clear Springs” on the same footprint of their father’s house—the house where they spent their early years.
+As noted in the nomination of this property to the National Register, of Green’s three surviving sons, James Grenn MAY have built “Clear Springs” on the same footprint of their father’s house.

 |1972 National Register Photograph|